CSE237SP2022/project-lily_amaya_stephanie_david/README.md

 The basketball court is completely functional, the user can play a basketball game (generates a random score) or play horse (input distances for shots).
 Added more tests for iteration 3

+The pool is completed, and the user can play a diving game with a UI made using JFrame, play a ring fetch minigame (text based), view a swimming simulator, and view pool information.
+More tests have been added in this iteration as well.
+Due to software limitations, the diving game doesn't work on WSL without external tools, so it prompts the user asking what OS they are using.
+All inputs are validated.

 To run the code from the command line: cd to the location project-lily_amaya_stephanie_david/src run the script by typing: ./park_script.sh